top of page

 • Even fear of success

-Perfectionism thrives in family and work cultures that reward overfunctioning and overachieving.
-Because both systems benefit from unpaid labor, of course!
+Perfectionism thrives in patriarchy, in capitalism, and in family and work cultures that reward overfunctioning and overachieving.
+Because ALL of these systems benefit from unpaid labor, of course!

 The problem with perfectionism is that it puts focus on flaws and mistakes rather than growth, learning and solutions.